llpeterson/applications/infrastructure.md

 by the server.
 Both problems are addressed using Abstract Syntax Notation One (ASN.1).

 Consider the second problem first.
-As we already saw in in a previous chapter, ASN.1/Basic Encoding Rules (BER) defines a representation for different data types, such as integers.
+As we already saw in a previous chapter, ASN.1/Basic Encoding Rules (BER) defines a representation for different data types, such as integers.
 The MIB defines the type of each variable, and then it uses ASN.1/BER to encode the value contained in